Neron (character): In other media

-Television

-Neron made his live action debut in season 4 of the CW TV series Legends of Tomorrow, portrayed by Christian Keyes in the body of Desmond and by Brandon Routh in the body of Ray Palmer.
+Neron appears in Legends of Tomorrow, portrayed by Christian Keyes in the body of Desmond and by Brandon Routh in the body of Ray Palmer.
 John Constantine revealed that Neron approached him with the deed to his soul, looking for help in taking over Hell.
-However, when Constantine refused, Neron made a deal with his lover Desmond, who agreed to bind his soul to Neron's to protect Constantine.
+When Constantine refused, Neron made a deal with his lover Desmond, who agreed to bind his soul to Neron's to protect Constantine.
 When Constantine sent Neron back to Hell, he was also forced to damn his lover to it.
 Inhabiting Desmond's body, Neron caused trouble for the Legends through his partnership with Time Bureau funder Hank Heywood.
-When Hank had a change of heart about their plan and tried to back out of it, Neron killed him and eventually took Legends member Ray Palmer as his new host.
+When Hank had a change of heart about their plan and tried to back out of it, Neron killed him and eventually took Palmer as his new host.
 Palmer surrendered his body when Neron promised not to kill his teammate Nate Heywood.
 Forcing Constantine to help him, Neron opened a portal to Hell and brought his lover Tabitha the Fairy Godmother to Earth, with the two looking to open a larger portal that would unleash all of Hell on Earth.
 Constantine and Nate tricked Neron into breaking his word by killing Nate, which ejected him out of Ray's body.
 Neron in his shadow-form was finally killed by Constantine, though the team resurrected Nate shortly thereafter.